genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-24-pagination-in-android-room-database-using-the-paging-3-library.md

 }
 ```

-Inside the `MainViewModel`, we hold create a variable `data` that is a `Pager` object, to which we pass the `PagingConfig` and `PagingSource` objects.
+Inside the `MainViewModel`, we hold to create a variable `data` that is a `Pager` object, to which we pass the `PagingConfig` and `PagingSource` objects.
 This is the place where we define our pagination configuration.

-We define that the `pageSize` should be `20`, this menas that the Paging 3 library will load `20` values at a time from the data.
+We define that the `pageSize` should be `20`.
+This means that the Paging 3 library will load `20` values at a time from the data.
 The `initialLoadSize` is also set to `20` because if unset, the paging library loads `3 * pageSize` for the first load.

 We pass a lambda that defines a lambda and pass in our `MainPagingSource` class.
-Paging 3 handles calling the `load()` function for us as and when needed by the `PagingAdapter` so we don't need to worry about the hassle of calling it manually.
+Paging 3 handles calling the `load()` function for us as and when needed by the `PagingAdapter`, so we don't need to worry about the hassle of calling it manually.

 Then we access the `flow` property so that we can collect the new emissions of data.
 We also cache these in `viewModelScope` for memory optimizations.